Back

 Free gets you most of the way.
 The official CELPIP site publishes free practice material, and free skill practice builds Reading and Listening accuracy at no cost.
 For the two auto-scored skills, free practice plus honest self-review covers a lot of ground.

-Paid earns its place in two spots: full-time mocks under real conditions, and rubric-aligned feedback on Writing and Speaking.
+Paid earns its place in two spots: full timed mocks under real conditions, and rubric-aligned feedback on Writing and Speaking.
 On Celpify, score reports across attempts tend to show the same thing.
-Reading and Listening climb with practice volume, but Writing and Speaking move only when feedback points at a specific rubric weakness, and you fix that exact thing.
+Reading and Listening climb with practice volume, but Writing and Speaking move only when feedback points at a specific rubric weakness and you fix that exact thing.
 That feedback loop and the timed rehearsal are the part free drilling can't fully replace.
 Spend nothing on what free does well.
 Spend there.

 Is There an Easy Way to Pass?